WillPresley/hosts/alternates/fakenews-gambling-porn/readme.md

 ## Extensions
 The unified hosts file is extensible.
 Extensions are used to block domains by category.

 Extensions are optional, and are added to the base hosts file.
-Extensions are combined in variuous ways wth the default hosts file, and the combined products are stored in the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.
+Extensions are combined in various ways wth the default hosts file, and the combined products are stored in the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.

 For example, you may want to block porn domains in addition to the adware and malware we block by default.
 That hosts file is stored in the porn subfolder of the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.